Take an Official State-Approved Hunter Safety Course

 Registration and Consent

-Parents or guardians typically handle course registration for minors and provide necessary consent forms required by the course instructors.
+Parents or guardians typically handle course registration for minors and provide the necessary consent forms required by the course instructors.

 How Long Is the Certificate Valid in Connecticut?